 Add These Black Innovators and Inventors to Your STEM CurriculumFebruary 12, 2021

-STEM educator Amara Alexander is the assistant principal at Woodmore Elementary in Chattanooga, Tennessee.
+STEM educator Amara Alexander is the principal at Orchard Knob Middle School in Chattanooga, Tennessee.
 She spent the 2019-20 school year as an Einstein Fellow at the Library of Congress in Washington, D.C.

 Innovation and invention thrive throughout American history, but the accomplishments of African Americans are rarely acknowledged.
 Black America has contributed many new technologies that improve the community and our daily lives; however, their achievements are often overshadowed by others and unknown to many.

 Black History is American history, and the innovations developed by African Americans should be celebrated.
 Here are some Black names to add to your STEM lessons, not just during Black History Month but all year long.

 - Former teacher Miriam E. Benjamin was the first person of color to receive a patent.
 Benjamin invented the “gong and signal” chair, which had a small button that could be used to get the attention of attendants.
 The system was created for hotels but was also added to the chairs in the U.S. Senate.

 - Ohio native Garrett A. Morgan witnessed a crash between a horse-drawn carriage and vehicle and decided to create a traffic light.
 Morgan also designed and manufactured the first safety hood or gas mask.